TERMS OF ENGAGEMENT

 We will provide you with a competent, timely service following your instructions, but if you have any complaint at all about our service, please raise it with the Director responsible for your matter, or, if you prefer, any other Director of the firm, within six months of the date of the work.
 If it cannot be resolved immediately to your satisfaction, please refer to our complaint’s procedure contained in the Client Care and Service Information.

-We will retain your file and documents in this matter for a period of ten years beyond the date of the final bill.
+We will retain your file and documents in any matter for a period of ten years beyond the date of the final bill.
 You agree thereafter the file may be destroyed.
+We may destroy paper files or documents earlier if we have an electronic copy of them.
 Documents held in our deeds system will be retained indefinitely and at your direction.
 The firm is entitled to retain possession of your papers and documents whilst any bill remains outstanding.
-If we need to retrieve your file from offsite, a fee of $50.00 per file, will apply.
+If we need to retrieve your file from offsite, the retrieval fee (currently $70.00, $85.00 or $170.00 per file) will apply based on the urgency required.

 We may cease to act if there is good cause such as:-